pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 speculation (`hp_read_movs_spec`) does help shave that to ~4.5 cycles (110%).
-The portable wait-free implementation `hp_read_wf` does slightly better, and its single-cleanup version `hp_read_swf` takes the crown, by adding less than 0.2 cycle/dereference.
+The portable wait-free implementation `hp_read_wf` does slightly better, and its single-cleanup version `hp_read_swf` takes the crown, by adding around 0.2 cycle/dereference.

 These results are stable and repeatable, but still fragile, in a way: except for `hp_read_explicit`, which is massively slowed down by its